How We Use Your Information

 Links to Other Websites

-In relation to data about you, for which we are the data controller, the GDPR requires us to inform you of the rights listed below.
+In relation to data about you, for which we are the data controller, the UK GDPR requires us to inform you of the rights listed below.
 Please note that employees of organisations whose payrolls are processed on our system should exercise their rights via their employers, who are the data controllers.

 - You have the right to ask us for access to and rectification or erasure of personal data or restriction of processing.